chyanju/obsidian-latex-render/README.md

 ````

 # TODO

 -   Use `tectonic`'s html experimental output, removing the need for `pdf2svg`
 -   Find a better name (it feels generic, i don't like it)
 -   Add preamable's
 -   Github actions release
 -   Use https://quicklatex.com/ as a renderer

+### Acknowledgements

+Thanks to fenjalien who created the original https://github.com/fenjalien/obsidian-latex-render which this plugin is based on,

+A mention goes to https://github.com/gboyd068/obsidian-swiftlatex-render who also adapted fenjalien's original plugin, but took it in a different direction.
+I was inspired by the idea of rendering latex in obsidian and decided to make my own version that more closely aligned with my use cases and objectives.